0x9ONU/Obsidian-Notes/Summer Research/Machine Learning/Chapter 1 - Basics of Machine Learning.md

 - Cost-effective
 	- ML can reduce labor costs and increase efficiency, leading to cost saving for organizations

-# When Do We Use Machine Learning
+# When Do We Use Machine Learning?

+- Hand-written rules and equations that are too complex
+- Problems for which existing solutions require a lot of *hand tuning* or long lists of rules as in spam detection
+- The nature of the data *keeps changing*, and the program needs to **adapt**.
+- Human expertise does not exist (navigating on Mars)
+- Models are based on huge amounts of data (genomics)